-The Court accepts applications and other related documents by e-mail.
 The application form is available under each job announcement.
 Instructions for completing and submitting applications are listed with each active recruitment.

 Reasonable Accommodation: Pursuant to the Americans with Disabilities Act Amendments Act of 2008, as amended, applicants requiring reasonable accommodation for any part of the application and hiring process may contact Human Resources.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.